deepakhj/cadent/README.md

 Philosophy: If it's not measured it does not exist.

-Cadent itself spews about 400-500 of it's own metrics for instances (which of course it just emits to itself if configured to).
-As far as i can tell only Kafka followed by Cassandra spew forth more (and Kafka is obscenely verbose, to the point of just not useful really).

 ### The beginnings.

+Once upon a time ...  there are sometimes (manytimes) when alarms sound, and as the pager duty recipient, one would have no idea what it realy was (unless it was something easy like this node is down, this process crashed, this NIC is saturated, this machine is swapping way to much...).
+So the team wouls spend _way_ to much time just tracking what thing had borked rather then fixing the issue.

+Then came micro-services:  And there were fewer clues as to what was going on.

+Metrics:  It's not just for machines anymore.
+We decided to make our apps emit all sorts of things about it's internals.
+We said, before your service can go live, there better be a dashboard to indicate what you think are the key indicators of it's health.

+We had to give people tools for that.

 Graphite (carbon) + Statsd:  The champions of getting metrics stored and queried quickly.
-I hesitate to say almost every startup started here
+I hesitate to say almost every beginings
-(Except those acctually old enough to have started w/ SNMP and RRDtool, I include myself here) with these two wonderful tools.
+(except those acctually old enough to have started w/ SNMP and RRDtool, and before that tcpdump alone) with these two wonderful tools.

 However, it turns out we collect more metrics per second from all the various sources then any sort of actual user trafic (by a few orders of magnitude).
 It, not being customer facing, (not customer facing in the eyes of the business, but certainly "internal" customer facing) the resources allocated to keeping it running and useful are sparse.

-But as much as I love, use, hack, tinker and futz with graphite + statsd.
-There are three big issues, it's reliance on disks, single threaded and general performance while trying to keep a few TBs of metrics online and queried, make it difficult to scale (not impossible by any means), just not easy.
+But as much as I love, use, hack, tinker and futz with graphite + statsd ecosphere.
+There are three big issues, it's reliance on disks, single threaded and general performance while trying to keep a few TBs of metrics online and queried, make it difficult to scale (not impossible by any means), just not easy (lets say i'm happy RRDs have fixed data sizes).

 I think is now a common issue in the ecosphere of metrics/ops folks now.
 And as a result _many_ projects exist out there in the echo system that handle lots of "parts" of the problem.
-Cadent attempts to merge many of them (it's "standing on the sholders of giants", uses other good opensource pieces in the wild, and is certainly not the most performant things in the world) in one binary.
+Cadent attempts to merge many of them (it's "standing on the sholders of giants", uses other good opensource pieces in the wild) in one binary.

-Every situation is different, data retention requirement, speed, input volume, query volume, timeording, persistence solutions etc.  Each one comes with it's own cost to run (something alot of projects fail to mention).
-For instance if you're just starting, you're probably not going to have a good sized cassandra cluster and a good sized kafka cluster, as your app probably runs on one (maybe two) instances.
+Every situation is different, data retention requirement, speed, input volume, query volume, timeording, persistence solutions, cardinality etc.

+Each one comes with it's own cost to run (something alot of projects fail to mention).
+For instance if you're just starting, you're probably not going to have a good sized cassandra/druid cluster and a good sized kafka cluster, as your app probably runs on one (maybe two) instances (with a couple spares in case of failure of course).

 But you probably have a Database somewhere, or at least a hardrive.
 As you expand, you start to hit the "wall".
 There's no way around it.
 But let's make moving that wall easier.

 ### The Name:

 is "k-dent" as in "`k` as in `cake`" `\ˈkā-dənt\` .. call it "ca-dent" (`ca` as in `cat`) if you really want to .. but that holds no real meaning (just look it up)

 ### Function

 Basically this acts like many tens of existing projects out in the wilderness that either are, or act like, the standard "set": statsd, statsd-proxy, carbon-relay, carbon-aggegator, carbon-cache.

 It "sorta" behaves like carbon-cache, (as it can read/write to whisper files but does not have the "entire functionality set" of carbon-cache)
 Cassandra, and even a SQL DB if you really think that's a good idea, watch as you kill your RDBS trying to insert 100k items in 1 second)